 The Conservancy was incorporated on December 2, 1987 as a New York not-for-profit corporation.
 The Authority, as sole member of the Conservancy, designated the Authority's members to serve as the Conservancy's Board of Directors.
 By approval of the Board of Directors, the Conservancy added the Authority's President as an additional director.

 The Conservancy was formed by the Authority to comply with certain requirements of agreements between the Authority and the City pursuant to which the Authority is obligated to maintain and repair the parks and open spaces in and around Battery Park City's residential areas.
 In March 1988, the Authority entered into a management agreement with the Conservancy, which authorized the Conservancy to undertake all responsibilities, related to the operation, maintenance, and repair of such parks and open spaces.
-For the six-month periods ended April 30, 2020 and 2019, the Authority paid the Conservancy approximately \$400 thousand and \$500 thousand, respectively, for services, which are included in the Authority's operating expenses.
-These amounts are eliminated in the blending of the Conservancy's financial statements into the Authority's financial statements (see Other Supplementary Information - Combining Statement of Net Position (Deficit)).
+For the six-month period ended April 30 2020, the Authority paid the Conservancy approximately \$400 thousand, for services, which are included in the Authority's operating expenses.
+This amount was eliminated in the blending of the Conservancy's financial statements into the Authority's financial statements (see Other Supplementary Information - Combining Statement of Net Position (Deficit)).